bairblog/bairblog.github.io/_posts/2017-07-11-confluence-of-geometry-and-learning.md

 ![sinha](https://people.eecs.berkeley.edu/~tinghuiz/bair_blog/sinha.png) | ![MVS](https://i.imgur.com/dpe8C7u.png)
 :-------------------------:|:-------------------------:
-<sub>*An image could be the projection of infinitely many 3D structures [Sinha & Adelson 1993].*</sub> | <sub>*Our visual experiences are solely comprised of 2D projections of the 3D world.*</sub>
+<sub>*An image could be the projection of infinitely many 3D structures (figure from [Sinha & Adelson](http://ieeexplore.ieee.org/document/378224/)).*</sub> | <sub>*Our visual experiences solely comprise of 2D projections of the 3D world.*</sub>

 Building computational models for single image 3D inference is a long-standing problem in computer vision.
-Early attempts, such as the *Blocks World* [1] or 3D surface from line drawings [2], leveraged explicit reasoning over geometric cues to optimize for the 3D structure.
-Over the years, the incorporation of supervised learning allowed approaches to scale to more realistic settings and infer qualitative [3] or quantitative [4] 3D representations.
-The trend of obtaining impressive results in realistic settings has since continued to the current CNN-based incarnations [5,6], but at the cost of increasing reliance on direct 3D supervision, making this paradigm rather restrictive.
+Early attempts, such as the [Blocks World](https://dspace.mit.edu/handle/1721.1/11589) or [3D surface from line drawings](http://web.mit.edu/cocosci/Papers/Barrow-Tenenbaum81.pdf), leveraged explicit reasoning over geometric cues to optimize for the 3D structure.
+Over the years, the incorporation of supervised learning allowed approaches to scale to more realistic settings and infer qualitative (e.g. [Hoiem et al.](http://dhoiem.cs.illinois.edu/projects/popup/)) or quantitative (e.g. [Saxena et al.](http://www.cs.cornell.edu/~asaxena/learningdepth/)) 3D representations.
+The trend of obtaining impressive results in realistic settings has since continued to the current CNN-based incarnations (e.g. [Eigen & Fergus](http://www.cs.nyu.edu/~deigen/depth/), [Wang et al.](http://www.cs.cmu.edu/~xiaolonw/deep3d.html)), but at the cost of increasing reliance on direct 3D supervision, making this paradigm rather restrictive.
 It is costly and painstaking, if not impossible, to obtain such supervision at a large scale.
 Instead, akin to the human visual system, we want our computational systems to **learn 3D prediction without requiring 3D supervision**.

-With this goal in mind, our work and several other recent approaches [7-11] explore another form of supervision: multi-view observations, for learning single-view 3D.
-Interesingly, not only do these different works share the goal of incorporating multi-view supervision, the methodologies used also follow common principles.
+With this goal in mind, our work and [several other recent approaches](#refs) explore another form of supervision: multi-view observations, for learning single-view 3D.
+Interestingly, not only do these different works share the goal of incorporating multi-view supervision, the methodologies used also follow common principles.
 A unifying foundation to these approaches is the interaction between learning and geometry, where predictions made by the learning system are encouraged to be 'geometrically consistent' with the multi-view observations.
 Therefore, geometry acts as a bridge between the learning system and the multi-view training data.

 In this blog post, we provide an overview of this recent trend and in particular, highlight the common principles across approaches.
 We then focus on two papers from the Berkeley Artificial Intelligence Research (BAIR) lab to appear in CVPR 2017 and discuss how these push the multi-view supervision paradigm further.